SwiftKitz/Notificationz/README.md

 ## Highlights

 + __Keep Your Naming Conventions:__<br />
-This library allows gives you convenient access to `NSNotificationCenter`, but it's up to you to set it up the way you like!
+This library gives you convenient access to `NSNotificationCenter`, but it's up to you to set it up the way you like!

 + __Nothing to Hide:__<br />
 Not trying to hide `NSNotificationCenter` functionality.
 Just an attempt to provide a more convenient API